juanig1/template-resume/README.md

-Basic repo that allows building a pdf resume using pdflatex running on an alpine container (no depedencies other than docker are needed for this template!).
+Basic repo that allows building a pdf resume using pdflatex running on an alpine container (no depedencies other than docker are needed).

 ### Build using docker
 Running `make build && make run` outputs _resume.pdf_ using _resume.tex_ as input